mit-plv/bedrock2/README.md

 ### Current Features

-The source language is a "C-like" language called ExprImp.
+The source language is a "C-like" language.
 It is an imperative language with expressions.
 Currently, the only data type is word (32-bit or 64-bit), and the memory is a partial map from words to bytes.
-"Records" are supported as a notation for memory access with an offset.

 ### Non-features